alifgufron/bhyve-cli/progress.md

   - This enables "live" snapshots for running VMs, ensuring data consistency.

 * **2025-09-09 15:00:00** - **Bug Fix: `vmnet list` and `vmnet init` Implicit Calls**
-  - Corrected a design flaw in `src/lib/main_dispatcher.sh` where `cmd_vmnet_init` was being called unconditionally for `vmnet` commands.
+  - Corrected a design flaw where `cmd_vmnet_init` was being called unconditionally for `vmnet` commands.
-  - This resolves the "Bridge already exists" error when running `vmnet list` or `vmnet init` on an already configured bridge.
+  - This resolves the "Bridge already exists" error when running `vmnet list` or `vmnet init`.

 * **2025-09-08 10:10:08** - **Feature: Robust Network Interface Cleanup & Enhanced VM Modify**
-  - Implemented a robust cleanup mechanism for VM network interfaces (TAP devices) during VM stop/restart, ensuring no orphaned interfaces are left on the host.
+  - Implemented a robust cleanup mechanism for VM network interfaces (TAP devices) during VM stop/restart.
   - Tested and verified various `vm modify` options: CPU, RAM, adding/removing disks, and adding/removing network interfaces.
   - Fixed `vm modify --remove-nic` to correctly destroy associated TAP interfaces.
   - Fixed `vm vm <subcommand> --help` functionality.

 * **2025-09-08 08:19:50** - **Bug Fix: `vm import` Overwrite on Running VM**
-  - Fixed a critical bug where importing a VM over an existing, running VM would not stop the running running process, leading to an inconsistent state.
+  - Fixed a critical bug where importing a VM over an existing, running VM would not stop the running process.
-  - The `import` command now checks if the target VM is running before an overwrite, stops it gracefully, and then proceeds with the import.
+  - The `import` command now checks if the target VM is running before an overwrite, stops it gracefully, and then proceeds.

 * **2025-03-09 22:35:13** - **Project Refactoring & Dev Environment Fix**
   - Completed a major structural refactoring, modularizing the entire codebase into `lib/commands`, `lib/functions`, and `lib/usage`.